Is it possible to predict where the Gold price is headed?

 The output is given below:

 'Sharpe Ratio 1.06'

 - Top 10 machine learning algorithms which can be used in your trading strategy

 How to use this model to predict daily moves?

 You can use the following code to predict the gold prices and give a trading signal whether we should buy GLD or take no position.

 The output is as shown below

 Congrats!
-You just learned a fundamental yet strong machine learning technique.
+You just learned a fundamental yet strong machine learning technique, with an example of Gold price prediction.
 Thanks for reading!